pykeen/pykeen/docs/source/tutorial/performance.rst

 Aligned entity/relation ID and embeddings vector position
 ---------------------------------------------------------
 The foundation of the PyKEEN performance optimization is laid by a consistent and continuous numbering of all entities that is strictly aligned with the position in the embedding tensor.
 When working with knowledge graphs (KG) the entities and relations contained in triples are usually stored as strings.
 In PyKEEN KGs are handled by the TriplesFactory :class:`pykeen.triples.TriplesFactory`.
 Inside the TriplesFactory sets are created for the entities and relations contained in the KG.
 Consequently, the entities and relations are numbered uniquely from 0 to _num_unique_entities_ and 0 to _num_unique_relations_ respectively.
 These numbers always correspond to the position in the embedding tensor, i.e. the entity with the ID 10 has the 10th position in the embedding tensor.
 Subsequently, the TriplesFactory translates the entire KG using these unique IDs to a tensor called mapped_triples, which is the only data used within PyKEEN.
-This allows PyKEEN to perform all calculations and functions without expensive string lookups and comparisons.
+This allows PyKEEN to perform all calculations and functions without expensive string lookups and/or comparisons.

 Tuple broadcasting
 ------------------